 The war in Ukraine has escalated tensions between Russia and the international community.
 As a result, the United States and other countries have imposed, and may continue imposing, additional sanctions and export controls against certain Russian products, services, organizations and/or individuals.
 While sanctions imposed to date do not preclude the import of Russian uranium products into the United States, it is possible that additional restrictions could be added in the future that would affect our ability to purchase and re-sell Russian uranium enrichment, or implement the TENEX Supply Contract, which could have a negative material impact on our business.
 Further, sanctions by the United States, Russia or other countries may impact our ability and cost to transport, export, import, take delivery, or make payments related to the LEU we purchase and may require us to increase purchases from non-Russian sources to the extent available.
-For example, due to restrictions imposed by Canada on the ability of Canadian Persons to provide ocean transportation services to Russia, a permit is required for our shipper, a Canadian company, to transport to the United States, the LEU that we procure under the TENEX Supply Contract.
-A Canadian permit issued to our shipper and was recently extended to July 2024, but for so long as the sanctions remain in place, the shipper will require further extensions for us to continue use the shipper for imports of this LEU beyond 2024.
+For example, due to restrictions imposed by Canada on the ability of Canadian persons and entities to provide ocean transportation services to Russia, a permit is required for our shipper, a Canadian company, to transport the LEU that we procure under the TENEX Supply Contract to the United States.
+A Canadian permit issued to our shipper was recently extended to July 2024, but for so long as the sanctions remain in place, the shipper will require further extensions for us to continue to use the shipper for imports of this LEU beyond July 2024.

-In response to the war in Ukraine, there have been proposals in the U.S. Congress and elsewhere to ban imports of uranium products that could affect our ability to import LEU in one or more years under the TENEX Supply Contract, but none of these have been adopted as of the date of this filing.
+In response to the war in Ukraine, there have been proposals in the U.S. Congress and elsewhere to ban imports of uranium products that could cut off or reduce our ability to import LEU in one or more years under the TENEX Supply Contract.
+None of these proposals have been adopted as of the date of this filing, but in a recent fact sheet on the need for the U.S. Congress to provide additional funding for domestic initiatives, including \$2.2 billion for U.S. enrichment capacity, the White House stated that a long-term ban on enriched uranium imports from the Russian Federation into the United States is needed for this funding to be successful.